CIS3296SoftwareDesignF21/prj-03-battleship_game/README.md

 ## How to Run

 ### *From JAR file*
-Download the BattleShip.jar file from the releases tab.
-Once downloaded, navigate to where the file is saved and double click it to run.
-When the game menu is displayed, click "host game" to begin a game.
-Then to join a game, you can either use the same BattleShip instance, or run another instance of the BattleShip and select "join game".
-The correct IP and port will have to be supplied.
++ Download the BattleShip.jar file from the releases tab.
++ Once downloaded, navigate to where the file is saved and double click it to run.
++ When the game menu is displayed, click "host game" to begin a game.
++ Then to join a game, you can either use the same BattleShip instance, or run another instance of the BattleShip and select "join game".
++ The correct IP and port will have to be supplied.
+(Online Only)

 ### *From your IDE*
-Fire up your favorite ide and make sure you have java 14 installed on our machine.
++ Fire up your favorite ide and make sure you have java 14 installed on your machine.
-If you are using Intellij, you will have to follow a few steps to get the code to compile successfully.
-From Intellij, hit File->Settings->Editor->GUI Designer.
-Once this window is opened up, click the button that says generate GUI into java source code.
-This will allow you to develop, test, and run the
++ If you are using Intellij, you will have to follow a few steps to get the code to compilesuccessfully.
++ From Intellij, hit File->Settings->Editor->GUI Designer.
++ Once this window is opened up, click the button that says generate GUI into java source code.
-BattleShip program from your IDE.
++ This will allow you to develop, test, and run the BattleShip program from your IDE.

-### Play over the Internet
+### *Local Network Only*
 The game works with no issues when using it on a local network.
 More testing and development is to come with using the public internet to run the game.

 ## Vision Statement
 This game is being developed for people of all ages who enjoy playing the classic game, BattleShip.
 People who love to play battleship, but may not have the time to set up a classic board and play in person, or who want to play with their friends over the internet, can all benefit from playing this new and improved battleship game.
 The battleship game is a lightweight and fun videogame that benefits players of all ages because of it's simplicity.
 It is also open source, so enthusiasts of the game can go under-the-hood and see how the game operates.
 Unlink other BattlehShip games, like BATTLESHIP - Multiplayer Game, which is $4.99, our game is completely free and tons of fun.

 ## Personas